signalfx/gdi-specification/docs/repository.md

 ## Releases

 - SHOULD be [signed tagged](https://docs.github.com/en/github/authenticating-to-github/signing-tags)
-- SHOULD have a signature or checksums pushed to a file in the `main`
+- SHOULD have a signature or a checksum available in a public and secured location

 ## Collector